 Prior the 2013 season at Alcorn State, Losey coached running backs for Campbell University in Buies Creek, N.C.
-In his only season Campbell, Losey tutored freshman fullback, Dalton Dillon to All-PFL honors.
+In his only season Campbell, Losey tutored freshman fullback Dalton Dillon to All-PFL honors.
 Losey spent the 2011 season at Webber International University where he coached the offensive line and was responsible for writing up the "Warrior" run game.
-He had two offensive linemen that were nominated for All-American honors under his direction.
+He had two offensive linemen who were nominated for All-America honors under his direction.

-Losey enjoyed a deocrated playing career at both East Tennessee State and Western Kentucky, starting all 47 games of his college career.
+Losey enjoyed a deocrated playing career at both ETSU and Western Kentucky, starting all 47 games of his college career.
 He began his collegiate career at ETSU in 2002, where he was a Southern Conference Freshman of the Year nominee.
-After the 2003 season, ETSU discontinured its football program and Losey transferred to WKU, where he was selected to the All-Gateway Conference 2nd team and a First Team All-Newcomer selection in 2004.
-As a senior, Losey was voted to the American Football Coaches Association All-American First Team and Associated Press All-American Third Team under the direction of Offensive Line Coach, Walter Wells.
+After the 2003 season, ETSU discontinued its football program and Losey transferred to WKU, where he was selected to the All-Gateway Conference 2nd team and a First Team All-Newcomer selection in 2004.
+As a senior, Losey was voted to the American Football Coaches Association All-America First Team and Associated Press All-America Third Team under the direction of Offensive Line Coach Walter Wells.

-In addition to gaining All-American status in 2005, Losey was named to the All-Gateway Conference First Team while receiving National Lineman of the Week for his play against SEC member Auburn University and earned Conference Player of the Week twice during the season.
+In addition to gaining All-America status in 2005, Losey was named to the All-Gateway Conference First Team while receiving National Lineman of the Week for his play against SEC member Auburn University and also earned Conference Player of the Week twice during the season.